matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 }
 ```

+It is possible that an `m.in_reply_to` event targets an event that is outside the
+related thread.
+Clients should always do their upmost to display the quote-reply
+and upon clicking it the event should be displayed and highlighted in its original context.

 ### Fetch all replies to a thread

 To fetch an entire thread, the `/relations` API can be used as defined in [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675)